Trash & Recycling

 If you have a problem with trash or recycling collection, please call the Township at 610-687-3000.
 No need to directly contact Republic, as Township Staff will address the issue with Republic.

 The Township’s goal is to provide you with continued quality trash and recycling services.
-For updates and general information, please visit the Township website at www.easttown.org.
+For updates and general information, check the website.
 For specific questions, kindly call Don Curley at 610-687-3000 ext.
 114, or email him at email@example.com.